-Who profits most from increasing globalization?
+Benefits of globalization: Who profits most from increasing globalization?

-The extent of the average annual gains in real GDP per capita due to increasing globalization is very different for the 42 countries under review (see Figure 3): The largest average income gains are found in Switzerland and Japan where they rose by an average of €1,900 and €1,500 per capita and year, respectively.
+The extent of the average annual gains in real GDP per capita due to increasing globalisation is very different for the 42 countries under review (see Figure 3): The largest average income gains are found in Switzerland and Japan where they rose by an average of €1,900 and €1,500 per capita and year, respectively.
 Bringing up in the rear, when globalization gains are measured in this way, are the large emerging countries, including the BRIC countries (Brazil, Russia, India, China).
-Accordingly, the average real GDP per capita gains in China due to globalization are only around €80 per year, while in India they are as little as €20.
+Accordingly, the average real GDP per capita gains in China due to globalisation are only around €80 per year, while in India they are as little as €20.

 Fundamentally, there are three reasons that the gains in GDP per capita from increasing globalization vary so much:

-- First, the absolute amount of growth gains brought about as a result of globalization depends on how high GDP per capita was to begin with.
+- First, the absolute amount of growth gains brought about as a result of globalisation depends on how high GDP per capita was to begin with.
 If GDP started at a level of €1,000, then a ten percent increase in income would lead to a gain of €100 in GDP.
 If GDP started at a level of €10,000 and increases by only two percent, the increase of €200 is a larger gain in absolute terms.

-- A second important influential factor is the change in globalization during the analyzed period: The greater the globalization index rises during the period, the higher the growth gains due to globalization are.
+- A second important influential factor is the change in globalization during the analyzed period: The greater the globalisation index rises during the period, the higher the growth gains due to globalization are.
 Countries which already had a high score on the index (for example Belgium) have only a little room for further globalization gains.

 - Finally, the time of the gains in the globalization index also plays an important role.
 If a country increases its score on the index only in the last year of the period under review, then that country can only achieve globalization-induced growth gains in that single year.
-By contrast, if the country increases its level of globalization in the first year of the period under review, then this places per capita GDP on a higher level, which can be maintained during all subsequent years, generating globalization-induced income gains every year.
+By contrast, if the country increases its level of globalisation in the first year of the period under review, then this places per capita GDP on a higher level, which can be maintained during all subsequent years, generating globalisation-induced income gains every year.